miratronix/follet/README.md

 ```

 ## Markdown Flavours
 By default, follet generates github flavoured markdown.
-Th change to bitbucket, simply do the following:
+To change to bitbucket, simply do the following:
 ```javascript
 const follet = require('follet').setMdFlavour('bitbucket');
 ```